lingo/silverstripe-showdown/README.md

 ## Usage ##

-Installing the module will override all HtmlTextFields with ShowdownTextField and will override $Content in templates to display correctly.
+Installing the module will by default override all HtmlTextFields with ShowdownTextField and will override $Content in templates to display correctly.

+However, you may edit the _config.php so that this does not occur; you may then simply use the ShowdownPage type.

 To display other fields correctly on the front-end, you will need to adjust the templates manually.